plexus/yaks/yaks/README.md

 ## How to contribute

 Run the tests, the examples, try it with your own stuff and leave your impressions in the issues.
-Or discuss on [API-craft](https://groups.google.com/d/forum/api-craft).

 To fix a bug